lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 3. The third `ML-KEM-512-PrivateKey` example includes only `expandedKey`.
-The expanded private key has a mutated H(ek); both public key digest check and pairise consistency check should fail.
+The expanded private key has a mutated H(ek); both public key digest check and pairwise consistency check should fail.

 4. The fourth `ML-KEM-512-PrivateKey` example includes the `both CHOICE` , i.e., both `seed` and `expandedKey` are